 b.
 1989, Terengganu, Malaysia

-Born 1989 in Terengganu, he received his bachelor’s degree in Fine Art from UiTM Shah Alam in 2012.
+Born in 1989 in Terengganu, he received his bachelor’s degree in Fine Art from UiTM Shah Alam in 2012.
 During his years of study, he was exposed to life in a metropolitan city like Kuala Lumpur.
 For him, being far away from the familiarity of home and having to navigate his life around a city was emotionally and mentally taxing.
 He considered that period of time as a crucial part of his personal creative journey.
-In 2013, he had two art residencies, one in Bali, Indonesia and the other in Kuala Lumpur, Malaysia.
+In 2013, he had two art residencies, one in Bali, Indonesia, and the other in Kuala Lumpur, Malaysia.
 That same year he was also the 3rd Winner in Drawing for the Tanjong Heritage National Level Art Competition.
-In 2014, Hisyamuddin had a solo exhibition with TAKSU in Kuala Lumpur titled “SArKAs” and to date, he has participated in numerous group exhibitions in Indonesia, Malaysia and Singapore.
+In 2014, Hisyamuddin had a solo exhibition with TAKSU in Kuala Lumpur titled “SArKAs” followed by his most anticipated second solo exhibition in TAKSU Kuala Lumpur titled KOTA(k) MAGIS in July 2021.
+To date, he has participated in numerous group exhibitions in Indonesia, Malaysia, and Singapore.